 Pension for orphans and war widow(er)s

-This page provides a description of war widow(er)’s pension and orphan’s pension available under the Veterans' Entitlements Act 1986 (VEA), who can claim, and how to make a claim.
+This page provides a description of war widow(er)’s pension and orphan’s pension available under the Veterans' Entitlements Act 1986 (VEA).

 Back to top

-What are war widow(er)’s pension and orphan’s pension?
+What are the war widow(er)’s pension and orphan’s pension?

-These are pensions that are paid under the VEA to compensate widowed partners and dependent children of veterans who have died as a result of war service or eligible defence service.
-War widow(er)’s pension and orphan’s pension are not affected by other income, except from other compensation payments.
+These are pensions paid under the VEA to compensate widowed partners and dependent children of veterans who have died as a result of war service or eligible Defence service.
+War widow(er)’s pension and orphan’s pension are not affected by other income, except other compensation payments.

 For information on the current rates of war widow(er)’s pension and orphan’s pension payable under the VEA, see Disability Compensation Payment and War Widow(er)’s Pension Rates and Allowances.